-Housing Goal: Increase human interaction and create a sense of place in the community.
-Timeframe Objective Work with local employers to understand housing needs of employees and potential workforce.
-0-5 years Objective Based on the land demand analysis provided in this Plan and the Future Land Use Map, plan for a sufficient supply of developable land for housing for a variety of income levels, including low- and moderate-income residents. ongoing

-Transportation Goal: Provide a safe and efficient transportation system that meets the needs of all residents, including highways, local roads, bike trails and lanes, and sidewalks.
+Housing Goal: Maintain and plan for affordable and workforce housing for all residents, including workforce housing.
+Timeframe Objective Maintain an available supply of lots. ongoing Objective Work with local employers to understand housing needs of employees and potential workforce.
+0-5 years Objective Based on the land demand analysis provided in this Plan and the Future Land Use Map, plan for a sufficient supply of developable land for housing for a variety of income levels, including lowand moderate-income residents and affordable housing.
+0-5 years needs of a Transportation Goal: Provide a safe and efficient transportation system that meets the needs of all residents, including highways, local roads, bike trails and lanes, and sidewalks.
 Timeframe Objective Maintain an interconnected multimodal network. ongoing Objective Ensure that transportation system improvements are coordinated with future land development, existing land uses, and community appearance objectives.
 0-5 years Objective Encourage new neighborhood and non-residential development designs that support a range of transportation options.
 0-5 years Objective Continue to actively participate in multi-jurisdictional transportation system planning and improvements.
 0-5 years Objective Provide for adequate road capacities and safe road conditions in cooperation with the county and state.
 0-5 years Objective Support safe biking and walking routes in the City that serve neighborhoods, parks, the downtown, and other community facilities, gathering places, and services.
+0-5 years Objective Identify established bus routes and improve promotion of their use.
+0-5 years Objective Strengthen relationship with Menominee Regional Public Transit to enhance fixed-route transit service within the City.
+0-5 years Objective Seek to make the airport a more regional attraction through remarketing.
 0-5 years